ArditKoka/ArditKoka.github.io/README.md

                     This paper studies whether central-bank refinancing can neutralise the bank-credit effects of deposit displacement caused by a capped, non-remunerated retail CBDC.
-I develop a nonlinear New Keynesian model with cash, bank deposits, CBDC, central-bank refinancing, marketable liquid assets, and an occasionally binding prudential-liquidity requirement.
-One-for-one refinancing restores
+I develop a nonlinear New Keynesian model in which deposits and central-bank refinancing have different implications for prudential liquidity.
+One-for-one refinancing
-                    the quantity of bank funding exactly, but it does not generally preserve bank credit because deposits and central-bank borrowing have different implications for prudential liquidity.
-The credit-minimising refinancing ratio can therefore lie above, at, or below one-for-one depending on the net liquidity transformation generated by refinancing and the persistence of liquidity stress.
-                    Quantitatively, one-for-one refinancing is nearly credit-neutral
-                    under short-lived stress when refinancing generates sufficient prudential liquidity, but remains materially non-neutral when liquidity stress persists.
-Moreover, the refinancing ratio that best stabilises credit need not maximise welfare.
-Replacing the quantity of deposits displaced by CBDC is therefore not sufficient to guarantee equivalence in bank intermediation.
+                    restores bank funding exactly, but does not generally preserve bank credit.
+The credit-minimising refinancing ratio can lie above, at, or below one depending on the liquidity transformation generated by refinancing and the persistence of liquidity stress.
+Quantitatively, one-for-one refinancing is nearly credit-neutral under short-lived stress when refinancing supplies sufficient prudential liquidity, but remains materially non-neutral when stress persists.
+Credit stabilisation and welfare can also favour different refinancing intensities.
+Funding neutrality is therefore not sufficient to guarantee equivalence in bank intermediation.
                 </p>

             </div>